RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 In this case I added a parameter to a method which changes signature and that breaks hot reload.

-Even with these limitations this feature is incredibly useful and can help cut down on the time it takes to figure out how to get code running as you can rapidly iterate the .NET code.
+Even with these limitations, this feature is incredibly useful and can help cut down on the time it takes to figure out how to get code running as you can rapidly iterate the .NET code.

 ## Discovering .NET Functionality
 One of the things you'll find yourself doing a lot of when you're using .NET is trying to discover functionality of components.
 There are thousands of components available but quite a lot of them are not extensively documented so code discovery is very important.